kubernetes/kops/docs/getting_started/openstack.md

 ## Compute and volume zone names does not match
 Some of the openstack users do not have compute zones named exactly the same than volume zones.
 Good example is that there are several compute zones for instance `zone-1`, `zone-2` and `zone-3`.
 Then there is only one volumezone which is usually called `nova`.
-By default this is problem in kops, because kops assumes that if you are deploying things to `zone-1` there should be compute and volume zone called `zone-1`.
+By default this is problem in kOps, because kOps assumes that if you are deploying things to `zone-1` there should be compute and volume zone called `zone-1`.

-However, you can still get kops working in your openstack by doing following:
+However, you can still get kOps working in your openstack by doing following:

 Create cluster using your compute zones: